HatmanStack/snow-flask-whoami-gpc/README.md

 ﻿# Who Am I : GPC

-This is the GPC version of Who Am I.  It uses Google Cloud Run to build a microservice with Flask and Gunicorn that provides an API for querying information in a Snowflake Database.
-The information is displayed with interactive Vega-Lite visualizations.
+This is the GCP version of "Who Am I." It leverages Google Cloud Run to construct a microservice using Flask and Gunicorn, offering an API for querying a Snowflake Database.
+In contrast, the alternate versions of "Who Am I" rely on cloud providers that do not utilize containers.
+The key distinction lies in Google Functions overseeing the primary Flask application, which can make managing multiple paths somewhat intricate but still [achievable](https://medium.com/google-cloud/use-multiple-paths-in-cloud-functions-python-and-flask-fc6780e560d3).
+The data is presented using interactive Vega-Lite visualizations.

 ## Continuous Deployment